9QIX/HTB-SOCAnalystPrerequisites/I. Linux Fundamentals/VI. Linux Hardening/II. Firewall Setup.md

 These chains are used to modify the header fields of incoming and outgoing packets and packets being processed by the corresponding chains.

 User-defined chains can simplify rule management by grouping firewall rules based on specific criteria, such as source IP address, destination port, or protocol.
 They can be added to any of the three main tables.
 For example, if an organization has multiple web servers that all require similar firewall rules, the rules for each server could be grouped in a user-defined chain.
 Another example is when a user-defined chain could filter traffic destined for a specific port, such as port 80 (HTTP).
 The user could then add rules to this chain that specifically filter traffic destined for port 80.

+#### Rules and Targets

+Iptables rules are used to define the criteria for filtering network traffic and the actions to take for packets that match the criteria.
+Rules are added to chains using the `-A` option followed by the chain name, and they can be modified or deleted using various other options.

+Each rule consists of a set of criteria or matches and a target specifying the action for packets that match the criteria.
+The criteria or matches match specific fields in the IP header, such as the source or destination IP address, protocol, source, destination port number, and more.
+The target specifies the action for packets that match the criteria.
+They specify the action to take for packets that match a specific rule.
+For example, targets can accept, drop, reject, or modify the packets.
+Some of the common targets used in iptables rules include the following: